zackbatist/markdown-cv/index.md

 Dawson College

 ## Computing Skills
-- Database Management - MySQL/MariaDB, Microsoft Access
+- __Database Management__ - MySQL/MariaDB, Microsoft Access
-- R - dplyr, pool/DBI, shiny, igraph, misc. data manipulation
+- __R__ - dplyr, pool/DBI, shiny, igraph, misc. data manipulation
-- Geographic Information Systems - QGIS, GDAL
+- __Geographic Information Systems__ - QGIS, GDAL
-- Network Analysis - igraph, gephi, cytoscape
+- __Network Analysis__ - igraph, gephi, cytoscape
-- Web Development - HTML, CSS, PHP
+- __Web Development__ - HTML, CSS, PHP
-- Linux - git, bash, VPS administration, raspberry pi, ffmpeg
+- __Linux__ - git, bash, VPS administration, raspberry pi, ffmpeg

 ## Experience
 ### Research
 `2018`
-__Research Assistant, E-CURATORS - Pervasive Digital Curation Activities, Objects and Infrastructures in Archaeological Research and Communication__, University of Toronto, Toronto, Ontario, Canada
+__Research Assistant__, E-CURATORS - Pervasive Digital Curation Activities, Objects and Infrastructures in Archaeological Research and Communication, University of Toronto, Toronto, Ontario, Canada
 - Literature review
 - xxx

 `2016-2018`
-__Database Manager, [Stelida Naxos Archaeological Project](http://www.stelida.org/)__, The Canadian Institute in Greece, Naxos, Greece
+__Database Manager__, [Stelida Naxos Archaeological Project](http://www.stelida.org/), The Canadian Institute in Greece, Naxos, Greece
 - xxx
 - yyy
 - zzz

 `2009`
-__Research Assistant, Redpath Museum__, McGill University, Montreal, Quebec, Canada Supervised by Dr. Mitch Irwin
+__Research Assistant__, Redpath Museum, McGill University, Montreal, Quebec, Canada Supervised by Dr. Mitch Irwin
 - Transcription of field notes derived from observation of lemur social behaviour

 `2007 - 2009`
-__Research Assistant, Molecular Pharmacology Laboratory__, Lady Davis Institute for Medical Research, Montreal, Quebec, Canada
+__Research Assistant__, Molecular Pharmacology Laboratory, Lady Davis Institute for Medical Research, Montreal, Quebec, Canada
 - Lab technician (sample preparation, western blot analysis, and photography/imaging of results)

 ### Teaching
-`2018 Fall`
+`2017, 2018`
 __Teaching Assistant__, Representing, Documenting, and Accessing the Cultural Record (INF 1321), Faculty of Information, University of Toronto

-`2017 Fall`
-__Teaching Assistant__, Representing, Documenting, and Accessing the Cultural Record (INF 1321), Faculty of Information, University of Toronto

-`2017 Winter`
+`2017`
 __Teaching Assistant__, Information Policy, Regulation and Law (INF 2181), Faculty of Information, University of Toronto

-`2016 Winter`
+`2016`
 __Teaching Assistant__, Archaeology and Popular Culture (ANTH 2PC3), Department of Anthropology, McMaster University

-`2015 Fall`
+`2014, 2015`
 __Teaching Assistant__, World Archaeology (ANTH 2WA3E), Department of Anthropology, McMaster University

-`2015 Winter`
+`2012, 2015`
 __Teaching Assistant__, Introduction to Anthropology: Identity, Race and Power (ANTH 1AB3E), Department of Anthropology, McMaster University

-`2014 Fall`
-__Teaching Assistant__, World Archaeology (ANTH 2WA3), Department of Anthropology, McMaster University

-`2014 Winter`
-__Teaching Assistant__, World Archaeology (ANTH 2WA3), Department of Anthropology, McMaster University

 `2013 Fall`
 __Teaching Assistant__, Introduction to Anthropology: Sex, Food and Death (ANTH 1AA3), Department of Anthropology, McMaster University

-`2012 Fall`
-__Teaching Assistant__, Introduction to Anthropology: Identity, Race and Power (ANTH 1AB3), Department of Anthropology, McMaster University
+### Academic Service
+`2016 - 2018`
+__Tech Fund Committee__, Doctoral Student Association, Faculty of Information, University of Toronto, Toronto, Ontario, Canada
+- Lead role overseeing the management of funds allocated to directly enhance ICT (information, communication and technology) based learning, research and administrative services for PhD students

+`2013 - 2014`
+__Faculty Representative - Social Sciences__, Graduate Students Association, McMaster University, Hamilton, Ontario, Canada
+- Represented the interests of graduate students within my faculty at committee meetings
+- Managed an interdisciplinary graduate student colloquium along with my co-representative

 ### Other
 `2012 - 2016`
-__Webmaster, [Nexus: The Canadian Student Journal of Anthropology](journals.mcmaster.ca/nexus/)__, Department of Anthropology, McMaster University, Hamilton, Ontatio, Canada
+__Webmaster__, [Nexus: The Canadian Student Journal of Anthropology](journals.mcmaster.ca/nexus/), Department of Anthropology, McMaster University, Hamilton, Ontatio, Canada
 - Transitioned the journal to the Open Journal Systems framework
 - Designed the updated website
 - Helped troubleshoot editors' and reviewers' issues navigating the new system
 - Social media engagement

 `2010`
-__Web Design, Segal Cancer Center__, Jewish General Hospital, Montreal, Quebec, Canada
+__Web Design__, Segal Cancer Center, Jewish General Hospital, Montreal, Quebec, Canada
 - Contributed to the development of the design for the new website
 - Coded the new website using a combination of HTML/CSS and CMS-based tools
 - Coordinated with department heads to generate written and visual content to display on the new site
 - Coordinated with web developers working on other related projects being conducted throughout the hospital system

 `2008 - 2009`
-__Distribution Manager, The Plant: Dawson College's Student Press__, Dawson College, Montreal, Quebec, Canada
+__Distribution Manager__, The Plant: Dawson College's Student Press, Dawson College, Montreal, Quebec, Canada
 - Responsible for distributing the printed copies of the well-established and award-winning student newspaper to distribution stations across campus (~10,000 copies weekly)

-### Academic Service
-`2016 - 2018`
-__Tech Fund Committee, Doctoral Student Association__, Faculty of Information, University of Toronto, Toronto, Ontario, Canada
-- Lead role overseeing the management of funds allocated to directly enhance ICT (information, communication and technology) based learning, research and administrative services for PhD students

-`2013 - 2014`
-__Faculty Representative - Social Sciences, Graduate Students Association__, McMaster University, Hamilton, Ontario, Canada
-- Represented the interests of graduate students within my faculty at committee meetings
-- Managed an interdisciplinary graduate student colloquium along with my co-representative

 ## Publications
 ### Journal Articles
 `2017`
-Tristan Carter, **Zachary Batist**, Kathryn Campeau, Yosef Garfinkel & Katharina Streit.
+Tristan Carter, __Zachary Batist__, Kathryn Campeau, Yosef Garfinkel & Katharina Streit.
 [Investigating Pottery Neolithic Socio-Economic "Regression" in the Southern Levant: Characterising Obsidian Consumption at Sha'ar Hagolan (N. Israel)](http://dx.doi.org/10.1016/j.jasrep.2017.08.016)
 _Journal of Archaeological Science: Reports_ 15:305-317.
 DOI: 10.1016/j.jasrep.2017.08.016

 `2014`
-Kyle P. Freund & **Zack Batist**.
+Kyle P. Freund & __Zack Batist__.
 [Sardinian Obsidian Circulation and Early Maritime Navigation in the Neolithic as Shown through Social Network Analysis](https://dx.doi.org/10.1080/15564894.2014.881937)
 _Journal of Island and Coastal Archaeology_ 9(3):364-380.
 DOI: 10.1080/15564894.2014.881937

 `2009`
-Martin Loignon, Weimin Miao, Lianggao Hu, AmÃ©lie Bouchard, Tarek A. Bismar, P. James Scrivens, Koren Mann, Mark Basik, Pierre Fiset, **Zachary Batist** and Gerald Batist.
+Martin Loignon, Weimin Miao, Lianggao Hu, Amélie Bouchard, Tarek A. Bismar, P. James Scrivens, Koren Mann, Mark Basik, Pierre Fiset, __Zachary Batist__ and Gerald Batist.
 [Frequent Nrf2 depletion due to Cul3 overexpression in breast cancer is associated with sensitivity to carcinogens, oxidative stress and chemotherapy](https://dx.doi.org/10.1158/1535-7163.MCT-08-1186)
 _Molecular Cancer Therapeutics_ 8(8):2432-2440.
 DOI: 10.1158/1535-7163.MCT-08-1186

 ### Books
 `2018`
-Graham, Neha Gupta, Jolene Smith, Andreas Angourakis, Andrew Reinhard, Lorna Richardson, Kate Ellenberger, **Zack Batist**, Joel Rivard, Ben Marwick, Michael Carter, & Beth Compton.
+S. Graham, N. Gupta, J. Smith, A. Angourakis, A. Reinhard, L. Richardson, K. Ellenberger, __Z.
+Batist__, J. Rivard, B. Marwick, M. Carter, & B. Compton.
 [The Open Digital Archaeology Textbook Environment (ODATE)](https://o-date.github.io/)
 - _Recipient of the Archaeological Institute of America's Award for Outstanding Work in Digital Archaeology_

 ### Conference Presentations
+`2018`
+Z. Batist.
+Documenting archaeological knowledge construction as socially-embedded information practices.
+Paper presented at PhD Research Days 2018.
+Faculty of Information, University of Toronto, April 2018.

+`2018`
+Z. Batist.
+Documenting archaeological knowledge construction as distributed information practices.
+Paper presented at the 46th Computer Applications and Quantitative Methods in Archaeology Conference (CAA 2018).
+Tübingen, Germany, March 2018.

+`2017`
+Z. Batist & C. Dallas.
+A view from the bridge: human- and thing-centred approaches to research practice, disciplinary discourse and local engagement with the archaeological record.
+Paper presented at TAG (North America) 2017 - The Medium is the Message: Media and Mediation in Archaeology.
+Toronto, Ontario, May 2017.

+2017
+T. Carter, K. Campeau, Z. Batist, Y. Garfinkel, D. Rosenberg, Y. Rowan & K. Streit Social Interaction at Distance Over the Long Term: Obsidian Sourcing from the Southern Levant (9th – 4th millennia cal BC).
+Paper presented at the Society for American Archaeology 82nd Annual Meeting.
+Vancouver, British Columbia, March – April 2017.

+`2014`
+Z. Batist.
+An Examination of Obsidian Circulation Patterns in Terms of Relational and Geographical Distance in Southwest Asia and Anatolia from the Epi-Palaeolithic to Chalcolithic Periods (14000 – 5700 B.P.).
+Paper presented at Archaeological Sciences and the Ancient Mediterranean Environment.
+The Archaeological Centre, University of Toronto, March 2014.

+`2014`
+Z. Batist.
+Using Network Analysis to Examine Relative Resource Procurement Strategies in Anatolia and Southwest Asia from the Epipaleolithic to Chalcolithic Periods (14,000 – 5700 BP).
+Paper presented at the American Archaeological Institute 115th Annual Meeting.
+Chicago, Illinois, January 2014.

+`2013`
+K. Freund & Z. Batist.
+Tracking the Circulation of Sardinian Obsidian using Network Analysis: Lithic Procurement, Cultural Interaction, and Early Maritime Navigation in the Neolithic.
+Paper presented at Networks of maritime connectivity in the ancient Mediterranean: Structure, continuity, and change over the longue durée.
+The Archaeology Centre, University of Toronto, November 2013.

+`2013`
+Z. Batist.
+Using network analysis to examine obsidian assemblage variability in Anatolia and Southwest Asia from the Epi-Palaeolithic to Chalcolithic periods (14000 – 5700 BP).
+Paper presented at The Future of Historical Network Research Conference.
+Historical Network Research, University of Hamburg, September 2013.

+`2012`
+Z. Batist.
+Eat, Drink and Be Networked: Feasting and Bronze Age Networks.
+Invited panelist at the Colloquium on Digital History and the Transnational History of Nursing.
+Department of History, Carleton University, March 2012.

 ### Posters
+`2017`
+Z. Batist.
+Identifying Obsidian Procurement Habits during the Pre-Pottery Neolithic in the Levant using Network Analysis.
+Poster presented at the Archaeological Institute of America 118th Annual Meeting.
+Toronto, Ontario, January 2017.

+`2015`
+Z. Batist.
+The Database of Obsidian Sourcing Studies (DObsiSS): Using Git for Collaborative Management of Archaeological Data.
+Poster presented at the American Archaeological Institute 116th Annual Meeting.
+New Orleans, Louisiana, January 2015.

 ## Grants & Scholarships
 `2017`